pivotal/docs-tap/getting-started.md

    <td>The Out of the Box Testing contains all of the same elements as the Source to URL.
 It allows developers to specify a Tekton pipeline that runs as part of the CI step of the supply chain.
 <ul>

-<li>The application tests using the Tekton pipeline
+<li>The application tests using the Tekton pipeline.

-<li>A new image is created
+<li>A new image is created.

-<li>Any predefined conventions are applied
+<li>Any predefined conventions are applied.

-<li>The application is deployed to the cluster
+<li>The application is deployed to the cluster.
 </li>
 </ul>
    </td>